On this page

 Class 2 Contributions

 Class 2 contributions are paid if you are self employed.
-Class 2 is a flat rate £2.80/week in 2016 -17 (frozen from 2015 - 16) paid for every week you are self-employed, including holiday periods, regardless of how much you earn.
+Class 2 is a flat rate £2.95/week in 2019 - 2020 paid for every week you are self-employed, including holiday periods, regardless of how much you earn.